 Setup

-Five calls, all from August 2025 reporting quarters that closed June or July 2025, transcribed by the company's IR website plus Seeking Alpha verification:
+Five representative calls, all held in July or August 2025 for quarters that closed in June or July 2025:

 - Claude Haiku 4.5 (Anthropic, claude-haiku-4-5-20250514)